Together Energy Debt Collection – Should you Pay?

 » TAKE ACTION NOW: Fill out the short debt form

-I’ve received letters from a debt collector.
+I’ve received letters.
 What should I do?

 Suppose you fell behind with your payments and did not remain in contact with Together Energy.
 In that case, they’ll have passed your details to a debt collection agency.